-- This product complies with CE marking (EN55022: 1998 Class A, EN55024: 1998).
-Please use it with care described below. - \ Electrostatic Discharge Precautions must be taken when handling the product. - \ Must not be used within 30 meters of a domestic radio or television receiver. - \ For correct operation of this product, it is recommended that Mobile phones are not used within 10 meters of this product system. - \ This product should be powered down when not in use. - This product generates, uses, and can radiate radio frequency energy and may cause harmful interference to radio communications. - If this product causes harmful interference to radio or television reception, which can be determined by turning this product off or on, you are encouraged to try to correct the interference by one or more of the following methods; - \ Ensure attached cables do not lie across the probe board and converter board. - \ Reorient the receiving antenna. - \ Increase the distance between the product and the receiver. - \ Connect the product into an outlet on a circuit different from that to which the receiver is connected. - \ Consult the dealer or experienced radio/TV technician for help. - Attach the ferrite core included with this product close to the DC plug of the power cable.
+- This product complies with CE marking (EN55022 Class A : 1998 + A1 : 2000 + A2 : 2003, EN55024 : 1998 + A1 : 2001 + A2 : 2003).
+Please use it with care described below. - Electrostatic Discharge Precautions must be taken when handling the product. - Must not be used within 30 meters of a domestic radio or television receiver. - For correct operation of this product, it is recommended that Mobile phones are not used within 10 meters of this product system. - This product should be powered down when not in use. - Use the power supply complying with CE marking requirements for this product. - This product generates, uses, and can radiate radio frequency energy and may cause harmful interference to radio communications. - If this product causes harmful interference to radio or television reception, which can be determined by turning this product on or off, you are encouraged to try to correct the interference by one or more of the following methods; - Ensure attached cables do not lie across the probe board and converter board. - Reorient the receiving antenna. - Increase the distance between the product and the receiver. - Connect the product into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or experienced radio/TV technician for help. - Attach the ferrite core included with this product close to the DC plug of the power cable.
 Without the ferrite core it may cause interference.
 The power cable should be wound around the ferrite core as shown in the figure, and close the ferrite core until it clicks.